Thorlabs/Motion_Control_Examples/C++/KCube/KBD101 Serial/README.md

 It demonstrates how to set the serial port, home the stage, set the parameters, move the stage and read the status of the stage.

 ## Preparation
 The electrical interface within the Thorlabs controllers uses a Future Technology Devices International (FTDI), type FT232BM USB peripheral chip to communicate with the host PC.
-The complete communications protocol can be found in the "Communications Protocol" tab of the following link: https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=Motion_Control&viewtab=0
+The complete communications protocol can be found in the "Communications Protocol" tab of the following link:
+https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=Motion_Control&viewtab=0

-**Configuration Wizard is written for Windows OS in mind.**
+The following wizard explains how to install drivers and setup virtual serial ports.
+Configuration Wizard is written for Windows OS in mind.
-### Install the driver
+### Install the Driver
 The driver can be installed in two methods:
 1. Install the Thorlabs Motion Controller Software Kinesis, then the FTDI driver will be installed automatically.
 In this case, the library files can be found in C:\Program Files\Thorlabs\Kinesis\Drivers\Kinesis\VCP Driver or C:\Program Files (x86)\Thorlabs\Kinesis\Drivers\Kinesis\VCP Driver according to the bit of the software.
 Download Link of the Kinesis: https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=Motion_Control&viewtab=0